SmartBear/soapui/README.md

-# The soapUI project
+# The SoapUI project

-This is the main soapUI project.
+This is the main SoapUI project.

 ## Structure and submodules